 In most cases, it’s possible to remove malware and restore your device to normal.
 You can follow the steps in our expert guide for removing malware from your Mac or Android device.

 Some malware, however, can be very difficult to remove once it’s gotten its hooks into a system.
 A malware removal tool is the easiest and most reliable way to ensure that malware is gone for good.
 They’re specially designed to automatically detect malware and excise it from your device.

 The best protection against malware is a strong antivirus program from a trustworthy provider, such as Avast Free Antivirus.
-Our antivirus is consistently rated “excellent” by industry experts, trusted by millions of people worldwide, rated "Antivirus with the lowest impact on PC performance,” according to AV Comparatives.
+Our free antivirus is consistently rated “excellent” by industry experts, and it’s the “antivirus with the lowest impact on PC performance,” according to AV Comparatives.
 We’re proud to protect each of the 400+ million people who trust Avast with their security and privacy.